Tiruvannamalai: Education and utility services

 There are 45 elementary schools, 12 high schools and 28 higher secondary schools in Tiruvannamalai.
-There are seven arts & science colleges, six engineering colleges, 1 law college and 2 medical college in the city.
+There are seven arts & science colleges, six engineering colleges, 1 law college and 2 medical college in the town.
 Electricity supply to Tiruvannamalai is regulated and distributed by the Tamil Nadu Electricity Board (TNEB).
-The city along with its suburbs forms the Tiruvannamalai Electricity Distribution Circle.
-Water supply is provided by the municipality of Tiruvannamalai from the Thenpennai river and Samuthiram through feeders located in various parts of the city.
-In the period 2000–2001, a total of 12.5 million litres of water was supplied every day for households in the city.
+The town along with its suburbs forms the Tiruvannamalai Electricity Distribution Circle.
+Water supply is provided by the municipality of Tiruvannamalai from the Thenpennai river and Samuthiram through feeders located in various parts of the town.
+In the period 2000–2001, a total of 12.5 million litres of water was supplied every day for households in the town.
 About 52 metric tonnes of solid waste are collected from Tiruvannamalai every day by door-to-door collection and subsequently the source segregation and dumping is carried out by the sanitary department of the municipality.
 The coverage of solid waste management had an efficiency of 75% in 2001.
-The city has underground drainage system which came to existence fully in the year 2013–2014 and the sewerage system for disposal of sullage is through septic tanks, open drains and public conveniences.
+The town has underground drainage system which came to existence fully in the year 2013–2014 and the sewerage system for disposal of sullage is through septic tanks, open drains and public conveniences.
 The municipality maintains a total of 192.24 km of storm water drains in Tiruvannamalai.
-There is three government hospitals, one southern railway hospital, two municipal maternity hospital, two Siddha hospitals, five health centres and 126 private hospitals and clinics that take care of the health care needs of the citizens.
+There are three government hospitals, one southern railway hospital, two municipal maternity hospitals, two Siddha hospitals, five health centres and 126 private hospitals and clinics that take care of the health care needs of the citizens.
 There are a total of 13,570 street lamps in Tiruvannamalai: 2,496 sodium lamps, 1061 mercury vapour lamps, 10,010 tube lights and 112 high mast beam lamp.
-The municipality operates seven markets, namely the Jothi flower market, vegetable market and uzhavar santhai, poomalai market, Angalamman koil market, Perumbakkam road market that cater to the needs of the city and the rural areas around it.
+The municipality operates seven markets, namely the Jothi flower market, vegetable market and uzhavar santhai, poomalai market, Angalamman koil market, Perumbakkam road market that cater to the needs of the town and the rural areas around it.